gsoules/MkDocs/digital-archive/docs/index.md

     If you have used other kinds of databases, you might be more familiar with the terms *records* and *columns* rather than *items* and *fields*.
 They are the same thing.

-    A small collection might have only a few hundred items whereas a large collection could have tens of thousands of items.
+    A small collection might have only a few hundred items, whereas a large collection could have tens of thousands of items.
 How easy or difficult it will be for people to find items in a collection is affected by the quantity and quality of each item's metadata.
 Lots of good metadata that is specific to each item makes for good search results.
 Conversely, scant metadata, or metadata that is too broad for the